danieltjw/aifutures/README.md

 - Considerations
     - Legislations that feel good but are not technically feasible or harmful in the long term
     - Black and white thinking that might cause more harm in the long run
+    - Reduce suffering that may come with change

     ---